mistweaverco/snap.nvim/README.md

 ### Configure `filename_pattern`

 Optional.
-Defaults to `snap.nvim_%t.png`.
+Defaults to `snap.nvim_%t`.

-Filename pattern for the screenshot files.
+Filename pattern for the generated files.
+File extension will be added automatically based on the output format.

 Supports the following placeholders: